-Getting to watch entrepreneurs like Michelle pursue their dreams, tell stories, and create jobs is just one of the many things I love best about this industry.
+Getting to watch a young business owner like Michelle pursue her dreams, tell stories, and create jobs is just one of the many things I love best about this industry.
+Learning about company formation in Indonesia is beneficial for an entrepreneur dreaming of starting a business there.
 On a personal note, for me, 2020 was also a year of professional growth.
 I took on a new role as VP of Marketing at Curricula helping to scale a startup I mentored through the Atlanta Tech Village.

 There were still happy moments of growth in momentum in 2020 despite being a year of challenges.

 And if 2020 taught us anything, it’s to fix your potential problems before they come a-reckonin’.

 2020 was an arduous 52 weeks.
 Every problem we had as individuals, in our work, and as a society was exacerbated by the Coronavirus.